ClearAnatomics/ClearMapDocumentation/docs/html/_sources/cellmap.rst

+.. .. _CellMap:

 CellMap
 =======

-This pipeine implements the cell detection and analysis done in [Renier2016]_.
+This pipeline implements the cell detection and analysis done in [Renier2016]_.
+It highly optimized to perform a fast and efficient detection of cell nuclei in TB scale light sheet microscopy images.

-See the :ref:`CellMap tutorial </CellMap.ipynb>` for usage.
+See the `CellMap tutorial` for usage.

+.. _CellMap tutorial: _static/scripts/cell_map_tutorial.ipynb

-The main image processing steps are defined in the cell expert :mod:`ClearMap.ImageProcessing.Experts.Cells`.
+The main image processing steps are defined in the cell expert module :mod:`ClearMap.ImageProcessing.Experts.Cells`.

 Pipeline